Throupy/fieldnotes/README.md

 - [ ] Workspaces, personal and shared.
 - [ ] Ability to upload images
 - [ ] Delete pages leaves orphans - implement cascade deleting
+- [X] New font
+- [ ] Ability to change font in settings
+- [ ] Fix animation - editor animation only runs on the first page selected